nahiluhmot/typist/README.md

 To create a new Leaf, run `Tree.leaf`.
 To create a new Node, run `Tree.node(:value => val, :right => Tree.leaf, :left => Tree.leaf)`.

-Finally, the DSL allows the user to define and pattern match in functions.
+The DSL also allows the user to define and pattern match in functions.
 The `func` method in the context of a data type declares a new function.
 For example: